-For let it be granted, that On Now the ufin- been a time in which the of any such time contains a And thing originate of itself, or by means of some other cause).
+For let it be granted, that no beginning in time; up to it has a beginning.
+A begin-Now the infin-been a time in which the ity of a series consists in the world did not exist, that is, fact, that it never can be a void time.
+But in a void completed by means of a suc-time the origination of a thing cessive synthesis.
+It follows (is impossible; because no part of any such time contains a consequently a beginning of in preference to that of nonthe world is a necessary con- being (whether the supposed And thing originate of itself, or by means of some other cause).
 Consequently, many series of things may have a beginning in the world, but the world itself cannot have a beginning, and is, therefore, in relation to past time, infinite.

 As regards the second statement, let us first take the opposite for granted-that the world is finite and limited in space; it follows that it must exist in a void space, which is by means of the synthesis' of fore meet not only with a reits parts, and the total of such lation of things in space, but a quantity only by means of a completed synthesis, or the space.
 Now, as the world is repeated addition of unity to an absolute whole, out of and itself.
-Accordingly, to cogi- beyond which no object of intate the world, which fills all tuition, and consequently no spaces, as a whole, the successive synthesis of the parts of an infinite world must be looked upon as completed, ly a relation to no object.
-But that is to say, an infinite time must be regarded as having elapsed in the enumeration of all coexisting things; which [ing.
+Accordingly, to eogi-beyond which no object of intate the world, which fills all tuition, and consequently no spaces, as a whole, the successive synthesis of the parts of an infinite world must be! looked upon as completed, ly a relation to no object.
+But that is to say, an infinite time must be regarded as having elapsed in the enumeration of all coexisting things; which ing.
 Consequently, the world, is impossible.
-For this reason an infinite aggregate of actual things cannot be considered as a given whole, consequently, not as a contemporaneously given whole.
+For this reason as regards space, is not liman infinite aggregate of actual things cannot be considered as a given whole, consequently, not as a contemporaneously given whole.
 The world is consequently, as regards extension in space, not infinite, but inclosed in limits.
 And this was the second thing to be proved.

-1 We may consider an undetermined quantity as a whole, when it is inclosed | not limited.
+We may consider an undetermined quantity as a whole, when it is inclosed | not limited.
 We should there within limits, although we cannot construct or ascertain its totality by measurement, that is, by the successive synthesis of its parts.
 For its limits of themselves determine its completeness as a whole.

-' What is meant by successive synthesis must be tolerably plain.
-If I am required to form some notion of a piece of land, I may assume an arbitrary standard -a mile, or an acro-and by the successive addition of mile to mile or acre to acre till the proper number is reached, construct for myself a notion of the size of the land, -Tr.
+What is meant by successive synthesis must be tolerably plain.
+If I am required to form some notion of a piece of land, I may assume an arbitrary standard-a mile, or an acre-and by the successive addition of mile to mile or acre to acre till the proper number is reached, construct for myself a notion of the size of the land, -Tr.

-also a relation of things to correlate to which can be discovered, this relation of the world to a void space is meresuch a relation, and consequently the limitation of the world by void space, is nothas regards space, is not limited, that is, it is infinite in regard to extension.1
+also a relation of things to correlate to which can be discovered, this relation of the world to a void space is meresuch a relation, and consequently the limitation of the world by void space, is nothited, that is, it is infinite in regard to extension.1